ericwastaken/CocoaPod-Dependency-Demo/README.md

 The pod presented here actually does very little.
 It just demonstrates how to setup a Pod with a dependency!

+Note: I am very purposely demonstrating this in ONLY Swift, Xcode 8 and CocoaPods 1.1.1.
+There are several nuances when a Swift pod depends on an ObjectiveC pod, especially if the said ObjectiveC pod is a static library!

 ## How do we add a dependency in a Podspec?

 * Add the dependency line in the podspec, for example `s.dependency 'RxSwift', '~> 3.0.1'`